About

 "Ask me to make some art.
 Commission me something”.

 “OK.
-Paint me a nude woman holding an apple” commanded the man.
+Paint me a nude woman holding an apple”, commanded the man.

+“No” said the artist as he switched himself off.
 And the engineer sat back and smiled the smile of a contented man.